 With the major remodel temporarily on hold, Strom got to work transforming the home’s existing single-stall garage into an ultracompact contemporary guesthouse replete with full kitchen, bedroom, bathroom and surprisingly ample, light-filled living space.

-Because of its small footprint, Strom knew that windows would play an oversized roll in creating an airy, comfortable space that didn’t feel claustrophobic.
+Because of its small footprint, Strom knew that windows would play an oversized role in creating an airy, comfortable space that didn’t feel claustrophobic.

 “The glass on this project was more important than any other project I’ve worked on,” said Strom.
 “When you’re stuck with a small footprint, you don’t want to feel like you’re living in a small space.
 So you want to borrow the views and visual space from the outside and bring it in.”

 Although hardly any bigger than a standard studio apartment, which typically has only a single wall with windows, this tiny house has glass on all four sides.
 The abundance of natural light has an expanding effect on the single room, making it appear bigger than it actually is.
 The vaulted ceiling and white-painted walls are complicit in this act of size and volume deception.
-And views on four sides – aided by a Marvin Ultimate Sliding French Door that completely opens the home to the deck – create a strong connection to the yard and neighborhood.
+And views on four sides—aided by an Ultimate Sliding French Door from the Marvin Signature Collection that completely opens the home to the deck—create a strong connection to the yard and neighborhood.
 Playful bright blue kitchen cabinets add a welcome pop of color and personality.

 “It was almost like designing an object, as much as a building because it’s just this really simple form on the outside,” said Strom.
 “The windows create negative space on the wall, which is just as important.”

 Strom used Ultimate Awning windows for their casual, informal feel, which fits with the overall character of the space.
 The two large awning windows on the side look like eyes, and serve the dual purpose of animating the home’s exterior aesthetics and venting the interior, allowing warm air to escape without getting trapped in the high ceiling.